 You can help save lives as a Get Swabbed volunteer.
 In 2013 and 2014, BHC’s Yom Kippur Gift of Life drive garnered nearly 300 potential donors to be added to the Gift of Life Bone Marrow Registry!
 Now, our continued effort will be aimed at swabbing and registering individuals of the Baltimore community.
 We have already had drives with schools, camps and other groups, and we have even had two donor matches.
 Your time commitment would be up to you as the drives are at different times and locations.
 INFO: Phyllis Lederman, email@example.com or Amy Sponseller, firstname.lastname@example.org.

-On the electricity usage reduction front, we are deep into LED installation projects including exit lights, the Chapel exterior and entrance canopy, the Straus Social Hall, and soon the Park Heights exterior entrance, parts of the Chapel, and many other interior lamps.
+LED installation projects including exit lights, the Chapel exterior and entrance canopy, the Straus Social Hall, the Park Heights exterior entrance, and many other interior lamps.

 INFO: David Weis, email@example.com or 410-764-1587, ext.
 243.

 BHC teens have multiple opportunities for social action and social justice.
 Each year, BHC’s Confirmation class attends the L’Taken Seminar in Washington D.C., where they learn about lobbying and actually get the chance to interface with their representatives.
-Also, a new effort has begun to create annual social action trips.
-In April 2015, a group of teens traveled to Memphis with Rabbi Sachs-Kohen, Brad Cohen, Educator, and a congregant chaperone.
-There they focused their energy on learning and acting on social action.
-Last, social action is a significant part of our Youth Education program, including special projects on Sunday mornings and with our youth groups, and a Religious School Mitzvah Fair.
-INFO: Brad Cohen, Director of Education, firstname.lastname@example.org, 410-764-1587, ext.
-290.
+For a number of years, teens have participated in social action trips to Memphis, Richmond, Philadelphia and beyond.
+The teens enjoy the opportunity to spend time together in a fun location while lending their skills and energy to social action projects.
+Social action is also a significant part of our Youth Education program, including special projects on Sunday mornings and with our youth groups, as well as a Youth Education Mitzvah Fair.
+INFO: Pam Mandell, Interim Director of Education, firstname.lastname@example.org, 410-764-1587, ext.
+249.